mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-2.md

 }
 ```

 The data in this struct defines what the `MOVQload` instruction does; the corresponding code in assembly, `MOVQ`; its returning type, `UInt64`; or the number of arguments it receives, 2.
-The comment does a pretty good job explaining what the instruction does: it loads 8 bytes from the data pointed to by the first argument (plus some auxiliary arguments, if present, which we will see are constant numbers in square brackets) into the second, which should represent the memory.
-If we go back to our line,
+The comment does a pretty good job explaining what the instruction does: it loads 8 bytes from the data pointed to by the first argument (plus some auxiliary arguments, if present, which we'll see are constant numbers in square brackets) into the second, which should represent the memory.
+If we go back to our line:

 ```
 v34 (+79) = MOVQload <uint64> v7 v1